Bunching and Taxing Multidimensional Skills: Characterization

 Comparing the costs and the benefits of taxes is the key insight of the classic ABC formula and the analysis of \citet{Diamond:1998} and \citet{Saez:2001}.
-In the classic case, these costs and benefits are exactly equated for each of the skill levels.
-Our theorem shows that even for the multidimensional tax case with bunching the logic of the ABC formula applies.
-The exactly same costs and the benefits of the taxes are compared.
+In the classic unidimensional case, these costs and benefits are exactly equated for each of the skill levels.
+Our theorem shows that for the multidimensional tax case with bunching the logic of the ABC formula applies as the costs and the benefits of the taxes are compared.
 However, those are not necessarily equated at each skill level.
-Instead, the general ABC formula considers the benefits and the costs of the entire schedule of taxes at the optimum and states that the entire schedule of benefits of the taxes should second-order stochastically dominate the entire schedule of distortions.
-Our formula applies both to the regions with and without bunching and, in the latter case reduces to comparing the costs and the benefits at each skill level.
+Instead, our optimal tax condition (\ref{e:stoch_dom}) considers the benefits and the costs of the entire schedule of taxes and states that the entire schedule of benefits of taxes should second-order stochastically dominate the entire schedule of distortions $-$ showing the non-local nature of the problem with multidimensional skills in the regions with bunching.
+Our formula applies both to the regions with and without bunching and, in the latter case reduces to equating the costs and the benefits of distortions at each skill level $-$ thus making it a local problem for the regions without bunching.\footnote{In Appendix \ref{a:ssd}, we develop the connection between our general optimal tax conditions and the classic ABC formula.
+Our optimal taxation condition as stochastic dominance is also related to the sweeping operator in \citet{Rochet:1998}.
+More specifically, the existence of a version of the sweeping operator can be established by using a variation of the Strassen Theorem (see \citet{Shaked:2007}, Theorem 4.A.5).
+The optimal taxation formula goes beyond existence of such an operator by further relating the entire schedule of costs to the entire schedule of benefits of optimal taxes.}

-It is useful to further develop the connection of our general ABC formula to the classic ABC formula by considering equation (\ref{e:generalized_el}) under unidimensional worker skill heterogeneity.
-With a slight abuse of notation, we denote the unidimensional skill by $p$.
-In this case, the Euler-Lagrange equation simplifies to: